janosjanka/partnerinfo/src/Partnerinfo.Core/README.md

    validation libraries, plugin models, and so on.
 As a result, you should never add a reference to one of these libraries in this class library.
 Keep it clean and simple focusing on data and business operations.

-2. Do not use reflection and other meta data readers even if you can cache information about types and members.
+2. Do not use reflection and other meta data readers.
-   Fortunately, .NET Core organized them out from the core library.
 Use fluent APIs instead of christmas tree-like attributes for everything, including validation, MEF, EF, etc. Performance is much better than using a bunch of attributes.

 3. [Composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance)